romaintrovallet/tutorials/templates/Template_NCS.md

 - [Zephyr's doc on MCUboot](https://docs.mcuboot.com/readme-zephyr.html)
 - [Nordic's doc on MCUmgr](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/services/device_mgmt/mcumgr.html)

-___

-## 0) Requirements

 This tutorial is made for NCS install.

 It is not compatible with the zephyrproject install.

 If you are interested by the zephyrproject / Vanilla Zephyr version.
 {$Select required$}
-It can be found [here](link)
 It is not available yet.
+It can be found [here](https://github.com/romaintrovallet/tutorials/blob/master/ZEPHYR_{$Techno$}_DFU.md)

+___

+## 0) Requirements

+This tutorial is made for NCS install.
+You must have a NCS install that is already working.

 With the global requirements, you should add the following: